enias-oliveira/s_js-katas-5/README.md

 ### Submission ###

 Push your code into your GitLab repository and use the GitLab Pages feature to allow your site to be viewed directly.
-In Canvas, please add KA_SE5 as a member on your project with "Reporter" permission, and submit your gitlab pages url, **with your Project ID number included as a comment on your submission**.
+In Canvas, please add KA_SE5 as a member on your project with "Reporter" permission, and **submit your gitlab pages url AND your Project ID number**.
 Your Project ID number is located directly under your project name (see below).

 ![](project_id.png)